AstraZeneca plc (AZN) Receives Reduce Rating from HSBC Holdings plc

-Several other brokerages also recently commented on AZN.
-Investec assumed coverage on AstraZeneca plc in a report on Monday, January 23rd.
-They issued a hold rating and a GBX 4,600 ($59.84) target price on the stock.
-BNP Paribas reaffirmed a neutral rating and set a GBX 5,100 ($66.35) price objective on shares of AstraZeneca plc in a report on Sunday, January 15th.
-Goldman Sachs Group Inc set a GBX 3,900 ($50.74) price objective on AstraZeneca plc and gave the stock a sell rating in a report on Friday, February 17th.
-Shore Capital reaffirmed a sell rating on shares of AstraZeneca plc in a report on Tuesday, March 21st.
-Finally, Deutsche Bank AG cut their price target on AstraZeneca plc from GBX 5,500 ($71.55) to GBX 5,350 ($69.60) and set a buy rating on the stock in a research note on Friday, April 28th.
+AZN has been the subject of several other research reports.
+Liberum Capital restated a “buy” rating and set a GBX 5,100 ($66.35) price objective on shares of AstraZeneca plc in a research report on Thursday, April 27th.
+Barclays PLC reaffirmed an “overweight” rating and issued a GBX 6,000 ($78.05) target price on shares of AstraZeneca plc in a report on Friday, April 28th.
+Berenberg Bank cut their target price on shares of AstraZeneca plc from GBX 5,500 ($71.55) to GBX 5,450 ($70.90) and set a “buy” rating on the stock in a report on Tuesday, February 21st.
+Deutsche Bank AG reissued a “buy” rating and issued a GBX 5,500 ($71.55) price objective on shares of AstraZeneca plc in a research note on Wednesday, March 15th.
+Finally, Societe Generale reissued a “buy” rating on shares of AstraZeneca plc in a research note on Thursday, March 23rd.
 Five research analysts have rated the stock with a sell rating, seven have issued a hold rating and nine have issued a buy rating to the company.
-The company has a consensus rating of Hold and an average target price of GBX 5,041.80 ($65.59).
+AstraZeneca plc currently has an average rating of “Hold” and a consensus price target of GBX 5,041.80 ($65.59).

 About AstraZeneca plc